tmokveld/WFA2-lib/README.md

 Memory mode `wavefront_memory_singletrack` enables the Singletrack traceback for full-scope end-to-end, ends-free, and extension gap-affine and dual gap-affine alignments.
 It stores all M wavefronts and reuses the indel wavefronts needed during computation.
 Without heuristics, Singletrack reconstructs an optimal CIGAR from the M wavefronts.
 With heuristics enabled, Singletrack reconstructs a CIGAR consistent with the heuristic result; heuristic modes can prune or drop alignment search and therefore do not guarantee global optimality.

-Singletrack supports the WFA-adaptive, WFMash, X-drop, and Z-drop heuristic strategies for the supported full-scope affine and dual-affine spans.
-Banded static and banded adaptive heuristics are not supported with Singletrack yet.
+Singletrack supports adaptive, drop, and banded WFA heuristic modes for the supported full-scope affine and dual-affine spans.
 It is not available for score-only scope, edit/indel/gap-linear distances, or lambda/custom sequence inputs.
 Singletrack follows the reference implementation and directly accesses padded sequence buffers; use ASCII or packed2bits inputs.

 Within their supported scopes, exact memory modes preserve the requested alignment score and legal alignment semantics.
 They can differ in CIGAR and endpoint tie-breaking as noted above.
 Note that this option does not affect the score-only alignment mode, which always uses a minimal memory footprint of `O(s)`).